XCMer/larry-laravel-generator/README.markdown

 Since Larry is still young, he does have a couple of limitations:

 1. Larry only generates migrations and models, with relations and validations.
 Controllers, views, and anything else is not supported.
+(And I'm not planning on adding them, since we already have good generators for that)

 2. The parser and the generator are pretty dumb.
 They won't validate whether a validation rule or a field that you used is valid or not.